-PVC, otherwise known as polyvinyl chloride, roofing has long been a favorite of roofers working on low-slope surfaces for years.
+PVC roof systems, otherwise known as polyvinyl chloride, roofing has long been a favorite of roofers working on low-slope surfaces for years.
 But then TPO came along and challenged it as the membrane of choice for many installations.

 However, selecting the right roof for your roofing project isn’t like picking out the fabric for a new chair.
 Certain roofing materials work better on some roofs than others, so you’ll need to work with a professional roofing contractor to assess what is the best roof for your project.